catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 This is one aspect of a broader "least common denominator" strategy that is common within the open data.
 This strategy is also behind our decision to distribute the processed data as CSV files (with metadata stored as JSON).
-Frictionless Data
-`makes the case <https://frictionlessdata.io/docs/csv/>`__ for CSV files in their documentation.

 -------------------------------------------------------------------------------
 Use Consistent Units